Provost and Executive Vice President for Academic Affairs

 Fuser also helps to coordinate the financial review effort of the strategic plan and provides support for the university and college/program accreditations.

 Lauren Wagner edits the Undergraduate Bulletin and manages the publication process for the Graduate and Law Bulletins.
-She serves as secretary to the Dean’s Council, the University Curriculum Committee, and the Trustees’ Faculty and Curriculum Committee.
+She serves as secretary to the Dean’s Council, the University Curriculum Committee and the Board of Trustees’ Faculty and Curriculum Committee.
 She administers the Digital Measures Activity Insight and Workflow faculty activity recordkeeping systems.
 She supports the Honors Program and performs other duties as assigned.

 Patt Joyce assists with the budgetary responsibilities including the processing of requisitions and purchase orders for the Office of the Provost and other academic units.
 She manages and ensures the smooth operation of the Office of the Provost on a daily basis and is the initial contact person for individuals seeking assistance from the Office of the Provost.